thaisontranquang/integration-test/README.md

 3. Contact Form 7: A widely-used WordPress plugin for managing multiple contact forms and customizing form content flexibly.

 4. Duplicator: Used for easy site migration and backups, allowing the smooth transfer of the landing page from development to production environments.

+### Hosting

+This project is hosted and deployed using Ionos.